 Science – physics (light and electricity) and biology (animals, human body and inheritance)

 History, Geography, Art and DT – Vikings, the European and the global map

 ICT – coding and spreadsheets

 Music – (until spring half term) Ukelele

-PE – swimming (Tuesday mornings), Game On (Thursday afternoons).
+PE – swimming (Tuesday mornings), PE with Graham LeClerc (Thursday afternoons).

-Apart from the usual expectations for reading every evening (records to be signed at least three times per week), homework will, for the mostpart, comprise maths and English (one piece of each per week) set on a Wednesday to be in on the following Monday.
+Homework - Spelling words to learn will be set initially on a Friday, for testing the following Friday.
+Apart from the usual expectations for reading every evening (records to be signed at least three times per week), other homework will, for the most part, comprise maths and English (one piece of each per week) set on a Wednesday to be in on the following Monday.
 There may be the occasional science or humanities homework in addition to the above.
 It would be great if you could support your child in developing an organised approach to their homework and self-study, as these skills will become increasingly more important as they move on through their education.
 Homework not handed in on time, or not completed to a satisfactory standard, will need to be completed at break or lunchtimes.

 Please don’t hesitate to contact us if you have any concerns or questions.

 Mrs Curtis and Miss Cato.